-The original model identified five different leadership styles based around a focus of people and a focus on production.
+The model identifies four different leadership styles based around a focus of people and a focus on production.

 This can be thought of as a spectrum with task-orientation and affiliation orientation at either ends of that spectrum.

 The visual representation of their model uses two axes: